-The tour provides a glimpse of the mining culture and lifestyle in the American Southwest in the 19th and early 20th centuries.
-Visitors will explore several buildings in Vulture City, the once-booming mining town.
+Restoration of the remaining buildings are nearing completion and curating/landscaping have become the new focus.
+With over 12 faithfully restored buildings and countless artifacts, the tour provides a glimpse of the mining culture and lifestyle in the American Southwest in the late 19th and early 20th centuries.
+Visitors are invited to explore the heart of the once-booming mining town.
 Please visit the information page for more details about the tour.

 THE ASSAY BUILDING

 Construction began in 1884 on this stone, adobe, metal and concrete two story lab, utilized to assay ore samples and produce Doré bars (semi-pure alloy of gold and silver).
-The building housed a bullion room, an office, and a company store.
+The building housed a bullion room, guards quarters, an office and a company store.

 HENRY WICKENBURG'S CABIN AND THE HANGING TREE